-The Privacy Commissioner can also seek the imposition of a fine for a serious invasion of privacy (i.e. breach of the APPs) or repeated invasions of privacy (i.e. repeated breaches of the APPs) which was recently increased as noted in Section on governing texts above.
+The Privacy Commissioner can also seek the imposition of a fine for a serious invasion of privacy (i.e., breaches of the APPs) or repeated invasions of privacy (i.e. repeated breaches of the APPs) which was recently increased as noted in Section on governing texts above.

-Data controller: Unlike European law, there is no concept of data 'controller' under Australian privacy law.
-Each APP entity that obtains/receives personal information (even as what may be considered a 'data processor' under the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR') will effectively be considered a data controller under Australian law and has its own separate and primary privacy obligations under the Privacy Act/APPs.
+Data controller: Unlike European law, there is no concept of 'data controller' under Australian privacy law.
+Each APP entity that obtains/receives personal information (even in the role of what may be considered a 'data processor' under the GDPR will effectively be considered a data controller under Australian law and has its own primary and separate privacy obligations under the Privacy Act/APPs.

-Data processor: Unlike European law, there is no concept of a data 'processor' under Australian privacy law.
-Each APP entity that obtains/receives personal information (even as what may be considered a 'data processor' under the GDPR) will effectively be considered a data controller under Australian law and has its own separate and primary privacy obligations under the Privacy Act/APPs.
+Data processor: Unlike European law, there is no concept of a 'data processor' under Australian privacy law.
+Each APP entity that obtains/receives personal information (even in the role of what may be considered a 'data processor' under the GDPR) will effectively be considered a data controller under Australian law and has its own primary and separate privacy obligations under the Privacy Act/APPs.